walterjgsp/algorithms/documentation/content/english/problems/109_remove_duplicate_letters.md

 After the count we will define in a greedy way if we put the letter in our string result or not.
 For this we will also have a vector where we will identify whether a letter was used or not in the formation of our results string.

-Each time a new character is processed first let's reduce 1 to the vector that stores the character frequency, since we just processed  and do not have it as available anymore.
+Each time a new character is processed first let's reduce 1 from the vector that stores the character frequency, since we just processed  and do not have it as available anymore.
 If this character has already been used in the final word formation, we only continue to the next iteration.
 If not, we have to check three conditions:

 <div class="margin_left">
   <ol>